lancedb/lance/docs/format.rst

 Statistic values
 ~~~~~~~~~~~~~~~~

+One global statistics is stored per page and per fragment: ``num_values``.
+This
+is the original number of values in the fragment or page.
+This does not account
+for any deletions.

-Three types of statistics are stored: null count, min value, max value.
+Three types of statistics are stored per column: null count, min value, max value.
 The min
 and max values are stored as their native data types in arrays.

 There are special behavior for different data types to account for nulls: